department-of-veterans-affairs/vets-website/content/pages/healthcare/eligibility.md

 #### I think I may have a service-connected disability.
 Can I get disability compensation (monthly payments)?

-If you have an illness or injury—caused or made worse—by your active-duty service, you may be able to get disability compensation.
+If you have an illness or injury that was caused—or made worse—by your active-duty service, you may be able to get disability compensation.
 [Find out if you qualify for disability benefits](/disability-benefits/conditions/).

 <div markdown="0"><br></div>